 Members can either set up shared facilities in order to practice these skills or host workshops, or else they can rent space short-term, but most ideally might they rent or buy space permanently.

 The first and most obvious priority for any Junction node would be to acquire training space in which weight-training equipment could be housed and shared.
 This space should also at least be large enough for impact matting and for Jiu-Jitsu training to be done on that matting.
 Those two things alone should be enough to comfortably facilitate any functional Junction node, but other considerations like bicycle maintenance, Internet access, comfortable conferencing, should also be addressed in the furnishing of such a space.

 The function of the central command entity, here, would be firstly to inform and guide would-be nodes in the most current standards and criteria and secondly to verify whether or not prospective or operating nodes meet those standards and criteria.
 Originally, Command would be comprised mainly of rapidExpedition contributors and collaborators, at the discretion of its founders, as well as perhaps the earliest members of the first node or nodes.
-From there, it would be discretionary up to a point in which junctionCommand might, for instance, reform itself as a DAO of some sort to ensure its continued existence and smooth operation.
+From there, it would be discretionary up to a point in which junctionCommand might, for instance, develop itself as a DAO of some sort to ensure its continued existence and smooth operation.

 Otherwise would Command act as a hub for all things related to Junction, producing features on different nodes and their activities as well as other news and developments related Junction and its operations.
 Weaponize! could perhaps, in part, serve this role in coordination with Command, and indeed could Weaponize! be seen as the primary means of introducing the Junction concept to a broad readership.